Morality Is Evolving

 A sense of morality cannot be derived from material science, social conventions, or religious doctrine.
 A spiritual, moral life is best achieved by being completely devoted to supernal values and virtuous ideals, which requires being free of preconceived notions, inhibiting bigotries, and stubborn opinions.

 It’s easy to make excuses for our poor choices.
-We can blame our circumstances in life or some limitation of our character, or we can blame our parents, the government, economics, or even the environment.
+We can blame our poor circumstances in life, on some limitation of character, or we can blame our parents, the government, economics, or even the environment.
 And if we are superstitious, we can blame it all on misfortune, fate, or bad luck.

 But to achieve any degree of spiritual maturity, we accept our present circumstances, take responsibility for our actions, and deal effectively with whatever situations arise, no matter how unfair they may seem.
 This is not to say we should never attempt to change the world or the circumstances of our lives, but instead that we learn, grow, and become wiser through our own efforts and experiences.